Saidpur, Islamabad: Rama Temple

-Saidpur Village is home to a small 16th century temple called Rama Mandir or Ram Kund Temple, dedicated to the Hindu God Rama, who Hindus believe lived in the area with his family during 14 years of their exile.
-According to official records dating back to 1893, a fair was held each year at a pond near the site called "Ram Kund" to commemorate that Ram and his family had once sipped water from it.
-For centuries, Hindus have travelled far and wide to worship at the temple, staying in an adjoining dharamshala (rest house for pilgrims).
-However, all the idols have now been removed, and, since 1947, the temple has not been used as a place of worship.
-Between 1960 and 2006, the temple building was used as a girls' school, before CDA took possession of it and converted it to a tourist site.
+Saidpur Village is home to a small 16th-century temple called Rama Mandir or Ram Kund Temple, dedicated to the Hindu god Rama.
+Hindus believe that he lived in the area with his family during 14 years of their exile.
+According to official records dating to 1893, a fair was held each year at a pond near the site called "Ram Kund" to commemorate that Ram and his family had once sipped water from it.
+For centuries, Hindus have travelled from far and wide to worship at the temple, staying in an adjoining dharamshala (rest house for pilgrims).
+However, all the idols have since been removed, and, since 1947, the temple has not been used as a place of worship.
+Between 1960 and 2006, the temple building was used as a girls' school.
+At that time CDA took possession of it and converted it to a tourist site.

 The local Hindu community has expressed its desire for the temple to be reopened, since the nearest temple in the vicinity is in Rawalpindi.
-It feels that the tourists disregard the sanctity of the place by walking inside it while wearing shoes.
-Carvings of goddesses have also been painted over by the CDA, while the sites of the ponds have been taken over by restaurants.
+Residents believe that tourists disregard the sanctity of the place by walking inside it while wearing shoes.
+Carvings of goddesses have been painted over by the CDA, and the sites of the former ponds have been taken over by restaurants.
 Natural streams and ponds in the vicinity now contain sewage.

+Marghzar Cricket Ground

+Considered as one of the oldest cricket grounds in Islamabad located in Saidpur village.
+Marghzar Cricket Ground is primarily used for domestic level cricket.